Obama budget seeks boost for military, domestic programs

 That includes $530 billion in non-defense discretionary spending, which is $37 billion above the caps, and $561 billion in defense outlays, which is $38 billion above.

 "This is the beginning of a negotiation," White House spokesman Josh Earnest told reporters.
-"We're certainly open to ideas that Republicans have."
+"We're certainly open to ideas that Republicans have ...
+What the president (has) put forward is what he believes is the best way for us to move forward, and that's what his budget reflects."

-The proposals got a quick brush-off from Republican Senate Majority Leader Mitch McConnell's office, which noted the administration tried unsuccessfully to do away with the cuts before.
+The proposals got an early brush-off from Republican Senate Majority Leader Mitch McConnell's office, which noted the administration tried unsuccessfully to do away with the cuts before.

-"Previous budgets submitted by the president have purported to reverse the bipartisan spending limits through tax increases that the Congress, even under Democrats, could never accept," said Don Stewart, McConnell's deputy chief of staff.
+"This is not a surprise," said Don Stewart, McConnell's deputy chief of staff, in an email.
+"Previous budgets submitted by the president have purported to reverse the bipartisan spending limits through tax increases that the Congress, even under Democrats, could never accept."

 The automatic spending cuts went into effect in 2013, but were lessened in 2014 and 2015 under a bipartisan bill negotiated by Democratic Senator Patty Murray of Washington state and Republican Representative Paul Ryan of Wisconsin.